Voice

 Voice Pedagogy and Performance Major: Graduate

-This program has two emphases or tracks.
-The pedagogy emphasis entails private lessons, voice literature, opera, vocal pedagogy, supervised student teaching and a full recital.
-The performance emphasis entails private lessons, voice literature, opera, vocal coaching, vocal pedagogy, and a full recital supported by carefully researched program notes.
+Students are provided with rich experiences including private lessons, voice literature, opera, performance-based classes, voice pedagogy, voice teaching methods and a full recital.
 For students whose undergraduate work has not included a public recital, presentation of a 30-minute recital is required before work on the graduate recital may begin.
-Weekly coaching classes as well as studio and performance classes offer frequent performance opportunities.
+Studio and performance classes offer frequent performance opportunities.
+Two fully-staged operas, one with orchestra, are presented each year.
+Private vocal coaching is available (fee is charged).

 Voice Primary: Graduate

-Graduate students majoring in Sacred Music or Music Education may study voice as a primary instrument.
+Graduate students majoring in Sacred Music may study voice as a primary instrument.
 The program culminates in a graduate recital of 30 to 50 minutes of singing.
 Weekly studio and performance classes offer frequent performance opportunities.
+Students in other graduate programs may take piano as an elective or toward their focus area.

 Voice as an Elective